-By providing mental health services, we can help a student better adjust to college life, which improves the likelihood of meeting her or his personal, academic, and career goals.
-Garrison Foster Health Center psychiatric providers work collaboratively with Colby Counseling Center staff to provide comprehensive, psychological and psychiatric services for all students.
-All services are confidential unless the well -being of the student or the community is a concern.
+By providing mental health services, we can help a student better adjust to college life, which improves the likelihood of meeting their personal, academic, and career goals.
+Garrison-Foster Health Center providers work collaboratively with Colby Counseling Center staff to provide comprehensive, psychological and psychiatric services for all students.
+All services are confidential unless the well-being of the student or the community is a concern.

 Student Health On Campus (SHOC) peer educators, through the Colby Active Minds program, provide outreach and programs to educate the student body and reduce stigma around mental health issues.

 The success of Colby’s collaborative community depends on maintaining the health of all of our individual community members and bolstering the connections that ensure we look out for one another and ourselves.

 Garrison-Foster Health Center providers include a psychiatric mental health nurse practitioner and a consulting psychiatrist.